Coming to Denmark as an Au Pair

 To ensure that your au pair stay can help improve your language and professional skills as well as broaden your cultural horizon, the following conditions must be met:

 - Your au pair stay must have a natural connection to your life so far, including your educational background and employment history.
 You must have completed the equivalent of nine years of schooling.
-In special cases, and if you come from a country where the general school programme is normally completed after eight years, having completed eight years of schooling may be sufficient.
+In special cases, and if you come from a country where the general school program is normally completed after eight years, having completed eight years of schooling may be sufficient.
 Based on an individual evaluation of your case, the Danish Agency for International Recruitment and Integration may decide that an au pair stay would not have a natural connection to your life so far if you have completed further education and have worked for several years

 - You must have a working knowledge of either Danish, Swedish, Norwegian, English or German